 The best way to lighten a tan is to avoid getting it in the first place.
 Protect your skin and prevent unwanted tanning with proper sun protection.
 Always wear a hat, sun protective clothing, and sunscreen when outside.
 Sunscreen should be reapplied every two hours.
 The American Academy of Dermatology recommends using sunscreen every day to best protect your skin.

 These remedies can help you fade a tan:

 Gently exfoliating with a homemade or store-bought scrub can help lighten the tone of your skin by removing dead skill cells on the surface.
 Just be careful to avoid the sun once you exfoliate.
 Dead skin cells can help protect against the sun.
 Once you remove them, you’re more susceptible to sunburn, tanning, and skin damage.

 It turns out this sunburn salve is more than a powerful, anti-inflammatory skin soother.
 A small study found that aloe vera may suppress the release of melanin and reduce pigmentation.

 This bright yellow spice has traditionally been used in India as a skin lightener.
-While it has not been proven to visibly lighten the skin, one study found that turmeric may help protect against sun damage when included in a cream.
-The study also found that turmeric may improve the skin’s hydration and natural protective oils.
+While it has not been proven to visibly lighten the skin,

 However, turmeric can stain your face (and just about everything else, including your clothes and counter) yellow.
 Use face wash or makeup remover immediately after a turmeric mask or topical application to help remove residue and prevent staining.